Three vaccines are currently recommended for pregnant individuals in the UK, these are:

 The risk from serious influenza is especially high in pregnancy.
 Death rates from flu are higher among pregnant individuals than among people who are not pregnant.
 Flu in the mother is also a risk to the baby, but vaccination protects pregnant people and their babies from these effects.
 In the 2020-21 flu season, over 43% of pregnant people in England (more than 264,000 people) received the flu vaccine.

 Almost all deaths from whooping cough occur in young babies before they have had a chance to be vaccinated.
-These babies can be protected by vaccinating the mother during pregnancy.
-In 2015-16, 58% of pregnant women in England received the whooping cough vaccine.
+Babies can be protected by vaccinating the mother during pregnancy.
+In 2020-21, over 67% of pregnant people in England received the whooping cough vaccine.